pakkinlau/pakkinlau/README.md

 - [Git-flow-master](https://github.com/pakkinlau/Git-flow-master): A package that streamline the process of using git.

 Financial applications
-- [My tradingview profile](https://www.tradingview.com/u/BillionaireLau/#published-scripts): My contribution to the library of traders communities, which garnered over 2000 stars on tradingview.
+- [My tradingview profile](https://www.tradingview.com/u/BillionaireLau/#published-scripts): Check out my contributions to the library of traders community, which garnered over 2000 stars on TradingView.

 ---
 ### 📚Fields of interest